Are your products certified organic?

-As of 2017, we now raise two lines of chickens: a line fed 100% organic, non-GMO grain, and a less expensive line fed non-organic (but still locally-grown and milled) grain.
-Unfortunately we have not found a Michigan-based source for non-organic, non-GMO grain, so we cannot say for sure whether our non-organic line is also non-GMO.
-Our hogs are all still fed 100% organic grain.
+As of 2017, we now raise two lines of chickens: a line fed 100% organic, non-GMO grain, and a less expensive line fed non-organic (but still locally-grown and milled), non-GMO grain from Dexter Feed Mill.

 Why aren’t all of your animals completely grass-fed?

 Our ruminants (cows & sheep) are 100% grass-fed.

 Pigs and poultry are not able to be raised exclusively on grass due to their less complex digestive systems.
 Pigs are omnivores, as are poultry, and will eat a variety of things they find on pasture.
 Both pigs and poultry receive an addition of organic or non-GMO grain to their diet.